 PNAS is a good journal (and always a barrel of laughs when you say the acronym out loud).
 I’m sure they’ll get it better next time.

 UPDATE Randal Olson, who is definitely an expert in such matters, pointed out that a more convincing graph would be one that showed deaths from hurricanes were more frequent in general before 1979 when they started giving them male names.
 So I whipped one up quick in Excel.
-Katrina of course incredibly skews the aggregate data, but you can see it was more common for any individual hurricane to have over a handful of deaths before 1979 (click to enlarge)
+Katrina of course incredibly skews the aggregate data, but you can see it was more common for any individual hurricane to have over a handful of deaths before 1979 (right-click and open in new tab to enlarge)